whisthq/whist/main-webserver/docs/services.rst

 User agents
 -----------

-* The desktop application allows customers to register and log into user accounts.
+* The Fractal desktop application allows customers to register and log into user accounts.
 Once the desktop application is authenticated, it can request that the web server allocate it a streaming session.
 * Developers use tools such as web browsers, Postman, and cURL to perform manual tests against instances of the web server and also to perform administrative actions like creating and deleting cloud resources.